-Sous Vide food preparation is used worldwide by professional chefs and is gaining popularity within the food processing industry as its advantages are being recognized.
+Sous vide food preparation is used worldwide by professional chefs and is gaining popularity within the food processing industry as its advantages are being recognized.

-Sous Vide is French for “under vacuum” and this method of food preparation is gaining popularity as more chefs recognize the advantages of the process.
+Sous vide is French for “under vacuum” and this method of food preparation is gaining popularity as more chefs recognize the advantages of the process.
 Foods are vacuum-sealed in plastic pouches, then cooked using precisely controlled heating.
 Temperatures are lower and cooking times are longer.
-The result is a dish that retains all of the moisture, nutrients and flavours of the ingredients and is evenly cooked throughout.
+The result is a dish that retains all of the moisture, nutrients and flavors of the ingredients and is evenly cooked throughout.

 DC Norris offer two types of Cook Tank; a standard model for cooking only and the CTTC which is a dual purpose machine.
 Through the day it is used in the Tumble Chiller mode for cooling pumpable foods such as soups and sauces.
 Filled casings are circulated in chilled water which reduces the temperature of cooked food to below 40 °F (4 °C) in under an hour.
 At night it can be programmed to Cook Tank mode which slow cooks vacuum packaged meats, poultry and prepared foods in a circulating hot water bath − sous vide style.